Welcome to College Prep

 contract, signing, pen-4545562.jpg

-• Try to finalize your college choices
+• finalize your college choices

 • Prepare Early Decision, Early Action or rolling admission applications as soon as possible.
+Note: Early Decision is binding, you have to attend when accepted.

 • Ask for counselor or teacher recommendations if you need them.

-• Check if the schools you are applying to are test-optional, and how to submit your test scores if they are needed.
+• Check if the schools you are applying to are test-optional, and how to submit your test scores if they are needed..

 • Counselors send transcripts to colleges.
 Give counselors the proper forms at least two weeks